material-motion/material-motion/concepts/runtimes.md

 A single executor is created for every type of Plan registered to a target.
 This allows executors to maintain coherent state even when multiple Plans are concerned.

-Consider the following pseudo-Transaction:
+Consider the following pseudo-Transaction involving physical simulation Plans:

     transaction = Transaction()
     transaction.add(Friction.on(position), circleView)
     transaction.add(AnchoredSpring.on(position), circleView)
     runtime.commit(transaction)

 Our circleView now has two Plans and one executor, a PhysicalSimulationExecutor.

-Let's say we have two Plans representing Friction and an Anchored Spring, respectively.
-Both Plans are associated with the target's `position` property.
-An executor for such Plans must store additional state in order to perform the physical simulations.
-This additional state is the velocity.

-If every instance of a Plan has its own executor, then velocity state would be created multiple times.
-Forces would be applied regardless of other Plans.
-The net result is a confusing physical simulation.

-What if each Plan is provided to a single executor?
-The executor now knows to create a single representation of velocity.
-It can sum both forces and apply them to the velocity in one step.

-Note that the latter approach solves the problem within a single type of executor.
-It does not, however, address shared state across different types of executors.
-This is intentional.
+Both Plans are provided to the executor instance.

+The executor now knows the following:

+- It has two Forces, both affecting position.
+- It needs to model `velocity` for the `position`.

+The executor now creates some state that will track the position's velocity.

+The executor can now:

+1. convert each Plan into a physics force,
+2. apply the force to the velocity, and
+3. apply the velocity to the position

+on every animation cycle.

 ### Forwarding events to executors